Wearing of the Green

-Pictures of the event is shown below.
-Left click any picture to see an enlarged picture.e.html
+Pictures of the event below were taken by Terry Hunt.
+Left click any picture to see an enlarged picture.

-Pictures of the event are shown below.
-Left click any pictures to see enlarged pictures.e.html
+Pictures of the event by Terry Hunt are shown below.
+Left click any pictures to see enlarged pictures.

 [Note: To enlarge most pictures, left click on the first photo in a block of pictures.
 Then you can scroll left or right to see all of the enlarged pictures in that block.]